|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I could have been there.
-I didn't have any obligations on Friday, in fact, I had scheduled the chase several days in advance.
+I didn't have any obligations on Friday, in fact, I had scheduled the expedition several days in advance.
 The setup was a no-brainer, with an obvious target that I and everyone else knew was going to produce.
 In fact, I set my alarm for 3AM, gathered up my stuff, plugged in my battery chargers in the car and hit the road at 4AM.

 Just past Wentzville, I stopped to look at the latest runs of the short-term models.
 The target was shown nearly into extreme southeast South Dakota.
 The prospect of the now 8 to 9 hour drive ahead, then the equally long drive back with an arrival time after sunrise (and that with no stops to sleep), made me sit and gather my thoughts for about 20 minutes.
 St. Louis was progged to receive a round of severe weather on Saturday, with minimal-yet-still-present tornado probabilites.
 If I continued on to Nebraska and Iowa, I wouldn't be able to get back in time to cover the local event with adequate sleep.